Zombies

 Dracula's resurrections

-have a way of making the dead rise from their graves as eternal servants to
+have a way of making the dead rise from their graves, eager to serve as

 These zombie

-hangmen lurk about in torture areas, dragging along their bags of goodies
+hangmen lurk about in torture-themed areas, dragging along their bags of goodies

 while keeping out of dodge; they'll randomly pull out and throw one of three